Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: CzechHWR Dataset

 \subsubsection{Architecture details.}

+The architecture is equivalent to our baseline TS-Net architecture~\cite{TS-Net2021}, a more detailed description together with a detailed diagram can be found in the referenced work.
 CNN is a sequence of 4 convolutional blocks, where each block has 2 convolutional layers with numbers of output channels set to 64, 128, 256, and 512, respectively.
 All convolutional blocks except the last one are followed by a max pooling layer.
-The first two have the kernel and stride size 2 in both the width and the height dimensions, but the last one subsamples only the height dimension.
-This means that the CNN subsamples an input text line image by a factor of 4 in the width.
-Because the input of RNN must be 2D (height dimension 1) and our text line images are 40 pixels in height, the kernel height of the last convolutional layer in CNN is set to 5.
+The CNN subsamples an input text line image by a factor of 4 in width.
 The RNN consists of three parallel LSTM branches and one final LSTM layer.
 The branches process scaled variants of the input with two LSTM layers, the scaling factors are 1, 0.5, and 0.25.
 The outputs are upsampled back to the original dimension and their summation is processed by the final LSTM layer.
 Each LSTM layer is bidirectional and has a hidden feature size of 256 for both directions.
 The output of RNN is processed by a 1D convolutional layer with a kernel size of 3.

-\section{Data augmentations.}
+\section{Data augmentations}

-We chose various augmentations strategies to enlarge the amount of data artificially and to regularize the finetuning process.
+We chose various augmentations strategies to enlarge the amount of data artificially and to regularize the fine-tuning process.
 We used combinations of four basic augmentations: NoiseBlurGamma, Color, Geometry, and Masking.
 NoiseBlurGamma applies random motion blur, gauss noise, and gamma correction.
 Color randomly changes brightness, contrast, saturation, and hue changes.
-Geometry randomly adjusts text slant, horizontal scale and vertical scale.
-These geometric changes are smooth but variable within each text line.
+Geometry randomly adjusts text slant, horizontal scale, and vertical scale.
 Masking stands for random noise patch masking.
 The height of a noise patch is the same as the height of text line images, the width is chosen randomly up to the width of approximately two letters, and multiple masking patches can be applied to a single text line image.
 The intuition behind noise masking is to strengthen the language modeling capability of the system.

 Table~\ref{tab:augmentations} shows the final augmentations in columns as combinations of the basic ones.
 If a basic augmentation is a part of the final one, the probability of applying it on the input is 0.2 for the NoiseBlurGamma, 0.333 for the Color, 0.66 for the Geometry, and 0.5 for the Masking, therefore all the augmentations allow the network to see the original text line images.
 The number of dots specifies the level of augmentation intensity, the higher the number, the greater the range of randomness in the respective image operations.
 There are two levels (1, 2) for NoiseBlurGamma (B), Color (C), and Masking (M) augmentations, and three levels (1, 2, 3) for Geometry (G) augmentation.
 We refer to the final augmentations with abbreviations e.g. augmentation B2C1G3M1 is a combination of NoiseBlurGamma level~2, Color level~1, Geometry level~3, and Masking level~1.